 What is my connection?

-It’s rather mundane I’m afraid.
+My connection to Che Guevara is rather mundane I’m afraid.
 In June 2017 Dante Korda, the son of the photographer Alberto Korda, signed up as a follower of my photographs on Flickr.

 I had never heard of Dante Korda and the possible connection to Alberto Korda never occurred to me.
-Dante’s pictures were great, totally acceptable, and his account seemed kosher — except for the mention of his relationship to Alberto Korda.
+Dante’s pictures were great, and his account seemed kosher — except for the mention of his relationship to Alberto Korda.
 Really?
-It took some internet searching and checking to confirm beyond reasonable doubt that Dante really was Korda’s son, and there he was following little ol’ me on Flickr.
+It took some internet searching and checking to confirm beyond a reasonable doubt that Dante really was Korda’s son, and there he was following little ol’ me on Flickr.
 I’m just one of the thousands of people he follows, so I could not get overly excited about it.

 The connection reminded me of my research into the “Guerrillero Heroico” picture and how it had inspired me when I needed it.
 I now had a connection — no matter how tenuous — with the actual photographer.
 And because of that, I have a connection to this picture and that moment in time, which did not exist before.
 It is an emotional connection that I cannot rationally explain or justify.

-I don’t know why Dante Korda decided to follow my work, but I’m glad he did, if only for the much deeper connection I now have with his father’s portfolio.
+I don’t know why Dante Korda decided to follow my work, but I’m glad he did if only for the much deeper connection I now have with his father’s portfolio.

 The two main pictures in this post were sourced from Wikipedia.